Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map

-The modern framework for twisted cohomology is develop in \cite{ABGHR,ando2010twists}; while a parametrized spectra implementation is developed in \cite{MaySig}.
-In this paper we work with the $\Spinc$-bordism theory and its Anderson dual, both of which admit natural degree-$3$ twists, and we establish their differential refinements.
-For concreteness, we recall the definitions of twisted (co)homology and formulate the notion of differential extensions in the case of degree $3$ twists.
+The modern framework for twisted cohomology is developed by Ando--Blumberg--Gepner and Ando--Blumberg--Gepner--Hopkins--Rezk~\cite{ando2010twists,ABGHR,ABGHR2}, while a parametrized spectra implementation is developed by May--Sigurdsson \cite{MaySig}.
+In this paper, we work with $\Spinc$-bordism theory and its Anderson dual, both of which admit natural degree-$3$ twists.
+In this section, we recall the definitions of twisted (co)homology in terms of parametrized spectra, and formulate the notion of differential extensions in the case of degree-$3$ twists.